astro313/RXJ1131/WRITEUP/response.md

 Is the 6cm emission mainly synchrotron?
 Is the 2mm emission a mix of synchrotron flux and dust flux ?

-# RESPONSE: (explain better)
+# RESPONSE:
-While the radio-mm spectral slope of -0.35+/-0.21 derived for the background source has a large error bar associated with it due to the large uncertainty on the 2mm flux (0.39+/-0.12 mJy), the fact that it is flatter than the typical slope for pure synchrotron emission indicates that it is a constraint on the fraction of synchrotron emission at 2mm, and that a fraction of the 2mm flux arises from thermal dust and free-free emission.
+While the radio-mm spectral slope of -0.35+/-0.21 derived for the background source has a large error bar associated with it due to the large uncertainty on the 2mm flux (0.39+/-0.12 mJy), the fact that it is significantly flatter than the typical slope for pure synchrotron emission indicates that it provides a limit on the amount of synchrotron emission at 2mm.
+Thus, we used this radio-mm spectral slope to estimate the expected flux from synchrotron emission at 2mm, and attribute the residual flux to thermal dust emission.Assuming a synchrotron index of alpha = -0.7 and using the 5GHz flux, we expect S_2mmm = 0.122+/-0.004 mJy to be arising from synchrotron emission.
+We thus find a flux excess of S_2mm = 0.39 - 0.12 = 0.27 mJy that is coming from thermal dust emission.
+We have updated our dust SED fitting using S_2mm = 0.27+/-0.08 mJy and the resulting parameters throughout the paper.

+We note that 0.27+/-0.08 mJy is consistent with our previous flux measurement used for SED fitting (0.39+/-0.12 mJy, including uncertainties from absolute flux calibration) within the uncertainties.
+Therefore changes to the physical parameters derived from SED fitting are only at most a few percent.
+We have updated the relevant quantities but this does not alter the conclusions of this paper.

 Flat spectrum of foreground galaxy:
-We have also added a statement in the paper, stating that if the background source has a contribution in the point-source model assumed in our deblending procedure, such that its flux density would be higher than derived here (0.39 +/- 0.12 mJy), then the derived spectral index (-0.35) would be even shallower.
+We have also added a statement in the paper stating that if the background source has a contribution in the point-source model assumed in our deblending procedure, such that its flux density would be higher than derived here (0.39 +/- 0.12 mJy), then the derived spectral index (-0.35) would be even shallower.
 In this case, the 2mm flux inferred for the foreground galaxy would lower, and thus steepening its spectral slope.
 Hence, a contribution from the background source to the point-source model 2mm flux may explain the atypical flat spectrum found for the foreground galaxy.

-Decompose synchrotron at 2mm for the background source:
-The flatter than pure synchrotron spectral slope found for the background source indicates that the 2mm continuum emission is not dominated by synchrotron emission.
-Assuming a synchrotron index of alpha = -0.7 and using the 5GHz flux, we expect S_2mmm = 0.122+/-0.004 mJy to be synchrotron emission.
-We thus find a flux excess of S_2mm = 0.39 - 0.12 = 0.27 mJy that is coming from thermal dust and free-free emission.
-We have updated our dust SED fitting using S_2mm = 0.27+/-0.08 mJy and the resulting parameters throughout the paper.

-We note that 0.27+/-0.09 mJy is consistent with our previous flux measurement used for SED fitting (0.39+/-0.23 mJy) within the uncertainties, where the uncertainties here include those from absolute flux calibration, therefore changes to the physical parameters derived from SED fitting are only at most a few percent.
-We have updated the relevant quantities but this does not alter the conclusions of this paper.
+Alternatively, the foreground galaxy could be a core-dominated radio objects, and thus displays a flat spectrum.